jbowens/cs132-javascript/handout/JavaScript (Concentrator).md

 ... we are able to inform the browser that "yes, this website will allow other websites to make requests to it."
 In particular, `Access-Control-Allow-Origin: *` says that our server will respond to requests from *any* origin.
 In practice, you would want to place a list of domain names here that your website is explicitly allowing requests from (for example, Facebook might not want to allow `evilsite.com` to make Ajax requests to it, but it might allow `instagram.com` to do it).

 ## Parsing JSON
-The responses from the BieberFeed server will come back as [JSON][json], which is a data storage format based on the object-literal notation in JavaScript.
+The responses from the MileyFeed server will come back as [JSON][json], which is a data storage format based on the object-literal notation in JavaScript.
 JSON objects are actually valid JavaScript code, but because that leaves the door wide open for nasty things, you don't want to just dump it in an `eval(...)`.
 Parsing JSON safely is fairly straightforward:

     // inside your Ajax response handler
     var content = request.responseText;